 Today, I am cooking the unofficial Argentinian National dish….Argentinian Milanese.
 Thin veal steak, bread crumbed and pan fried, with layers of tomato sauce, ham and cheese on top

-What makes a good Milanesa?
-The crunchiness of the fried steak, freshly made and served while warm, the sweet taste of the tomato sauce and the silky texture of the melted cheese.
+The best Milanesa has that crunchy fried steak, freshly made and served while warm, the sweet taste of the tomato sauce and the silky texture of the melted cheese.

 This will help tenderizing the meat and absorbing all the flavors.
 You can always, bake the bread crumbed steaks in the oven if you are looking to cut down on the oil.

-- 4 veal cutlets, about ¼-inch thick, ideally from a round roast or eye of round
+- 4 veal cutlets, about 1/4-inch thick, ideally from a round roast or eye of round

 - 2 large eggs

-- ½ cup finely chopped parsley
+- 1/2 cup finely chopped parsley

-- 3 tbsp milk
+- 3 tablespoons milk

-- 2 cloves garlic, finely chopped
+- 2 garlic cloves, finely chopped

 - 2 cups dry breadcrumbs